check-spelling/mongo/src/mongo/db/s/README.md

 The ConfigTime value is then used when querying the config servers to ensure that the returned state is causally consistent.
-This is done by using the ConfigTime as the parameter to `$afterOpTime` field of the Read Concern (with an Uninitialised term, so that it's not used in comparisons), and as the `minClusterTime` parameter to the read preference (to ensure that a current config server is targeted, if possible).
+This is done by using the ConfigTime as the parameter to `$afterOpTime` field of the Read Concern (with an Uninitialized term, so that it's not used in comparisons), and as the `minClusterTime` parameter to the read preference (to ensure that a current config server is targeted, if possible).